-Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.
+Cissus discolor comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Thanks to its large, striking leaves and climbing growth, Cissus discolor has become a popular houseplant.

-It grows well in containers, in a hanging basket or along trellises.
+The cissus plant grows well in containers, in a hanging basket, or the vine climbs along trellises.

-The plant belongs to the Vitaceae (grape) family and the genus Cissus, which includes 350 species of woody vines.
-The most popular being Cissus rhombifolia (grape ivy).
+This foliage plant belongs to the Vitaceae (grape) family and the genus Cissus, which includes 350 species of woody vines.
+The most popular is Cissus rhombifolia (grape ivy).

 It features large leaves with showy patterns resembling the various hybrids of painted leaf Begonia.